-Our teaching of reading aims to create fluent and confident readers by the end of year 6.
+Our teaching of reading aims to create fluent and confident readers.

 Developing a love of reading is the most powerful attribute that can make a difference to our children’s future attainment.
 From Foundation Stage to Year 6, the children at Gayhurst experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.

 Children's pre-phonics skills in active listening are developed through auditory discrimination activities in Nursery.
-Children are taught to perceive, discriminate, mimic and name sound in the environment and through conversation, music and enjoying good quality books.
+Children are taught to perceive, discriminate, mimic and name sounds in the environment and through conversation, music and enjoying good quality books.

 Once basic skills are mastered, in Reception to Year 2 children are taught phonics systematically through the RWI programme (Read Write Inc).
 Alongside this, children practise further their decoding and comprehension skills in small differentiated groups during Daily Supported Reading (Reception to Year 2) and Destination Reader (Y3-Y6) to further develop higher level reading skills.
 We assess reading systematically and guide children towards selecting books which develop the range of skills.

 Destination Reader (DR) lessons are planned to ignite and foster a love of reading.
 High quality texts, developing speaking and listening skills, positive learning behaviours and effective partner work are all key features of a DR lesson.